 Speaking of cases of ancient vintage, they seem to crop up a lot in the area of stays and supersedeas pending appeal.
 This strikes me as an odd place for old cases to dominate, in light of the intervening overhaul of the relevant statutes.

-If anyone has an explanation, theory, or even a SWAG** as to why old cases dominate in this area — or who, perhaps, wishes to point out that my factual premise is wrong — please leave a comment on this post. (**SWAG = Scientific Wild-Ass Guess – a term I picked up while studying engineering.)
+If anyone has an explanation, theory, or even a SWAG** as to why old cases dominate in this area — or who, perhaps, wishes to point out that my factual premise is wrong — please leave a comment on this post. (**SWAG = Scientific Wild-Ass Guess – a term I picked up while studying electrical engineering at the Naval Academy.)